PucaVaz/cvrp-solver/README.md

   - Initial solution via GRASP (α sampled in `[αmin, αmax]`)
   - RVND as the local improvement procedure
   - Feasible perturbations: intra/inter‑route moves, swaps, partial 2‑Opt

+## Relation to CVRP

+This problem is a CVRP variant with mixed pickup and delivery:
+- Each station has a signed demand (`qi`): positive = pickup, negative = delivery.
+- Each station is visited exactly once; vehicles have capacity `Q` and start at the depot.
+- Feasibility on a route depends on the existence of an initial load `L0` within `[L0_min, L0_max]` computed from demand prefixes — equivalent to a one‑commodity pickup‑and‑delivery capacity check.
+- Objective matches CVRP: minimize total travel cost while respecting capacity and coverage constraints.

 ## Feasibility Model (L0)